-St Chads CE Nursery and Infant school will ensure that;
+St Chads CofE Nursery and Infant School will ensure that;

-- We work with parents positively, openly and honestly. - Parents are encouraged to discuss their issues or concerns about safety and welfare of children, and they will be listened to and taken seriously. - We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), mental health and online safety, including sexting/'youth produced sexual imagery' and terrorist/extremist material.
-We will also outline the support available to keep children safe within the school/college, locally and nationally. - Up to date and accurate information is kept about pupils/students i.e. - o names and contact persons with whom the child normally lives: - those with parental responsibility; - where reasonably possible hold more than one emergency contact number; - o if different from the above those authorised to collect the child from the setting; - name and contact details of GP; - any relevant court orders or any other factors which may impact on the safety and welfare of the child. - Information about pupils/students given to us by children themselves, their parents or carers or by other agencies will remain confidential.
+- We work with parents positively, openly and honestly. - Parents are encouraged to discuss their issues or concerns about safety and welfare of children, including any worries about a child's emotional well-being or mental health and any issues relating to the return to school from the Autumn term 2020.
+They will be listened to and taken seriously.

+- We will provide parents with information about safeguarding issues, such as child exploitation (sexual and criminal) known as child at risk of exploitation (CRE), emotional well-being/mental health and online safety, including sexting/'youth produced sexual imagery' and terrorist/extremist material.
+We will also outline the support available to keep children safe within the school/college, locally and nationally. - Up to date and accurate information is kept about pupils/students i.e. - o names and contact persons with whom the child normally lives; - those with parental responsibility; - o where reasonably possible hold more than one emergency contact number; - o if different from the above those authorised to collect the child from the setting; - o name and contact details of GP; - any relevant court orders or any other factors which may impact on the safety and welfare of the child. - Information about pupils/students given to us by children themselves, their parents or carers or by other agencies will remain confidential.
 Staff will be given relevant information on a 'need to know' basis in order to support the child. - Parents and carers are informed that the school/college is part of the Stopping Domestic Abuse Together initiative. - It is made clear to parents and carers that the school/college has a duty to share information when there are any safeguarding concerns.
 Also that there is a duty to keep records which relate to safeguarding work by the school/college, or partner agencies.
 These will be kept securely, kept apart from the main pupil/student record and only accessible to key members of staff.
-Copies of these records will be securely sent to any education provider to which the child transfers.
+Copies of these records will be securely sent to any education provider to which the child transfers. - Where we have reason to be concerned about the welfare of a child we will always seek to discuss this with the child's parents or carers first, however there may be occasions where we are not able to do this.